maurymarkowitz/RetroBASIC/doc/RetroBASIC build notes.md

 ## Coding style

-RetroBASIC is writen in a semi-cannonical C format, as defined by the [Canonical C Style Guide](https://people.canonical.com/~msawicz/guides/c/cguide.html).
+RetroBASIC is written in a semi-canonical C format, as defined by the [Canonical C Style Guide](https://people.canonical.com/~msawicz/guides/c/cguide.html).
 There are two main differences:

 1) single-line "blocks" are separated onto two lines to make them look more like multi-line blocks
 ```